-How can you describe a dream come true?
+How do you describe a dream come true?

-We traveled on March 2013, when the recent turmoil was still in the air.
+We traveled to Egypt in March 2013, when the recent turmoil was still in the air.
 Having the city and the historical attractions practically deserted only added to the experience, as there were no queues or waiting times to access these extraordinary places.

 Having been woken up to be greeted by the marvelous landscape of the Great Pyramid of Giza, we headed to the Cairo Museum.
-We took almost three hours to reach downtown in a massive traffic jam (a common scenario in this hectic city) to finally have a close-up with the famous King Tutankhamun’s golden mask.
-It was worth every minute of the journey just to see this.
+We took almost three hours to reach downtown due to a massive traffic jam (a common scenario in this hectic city) and finally had a close-up with the famous King Tutankhamun’s golden mask and it was worth every minute of the journey.

 And here it is, the most anticipated, acclaimed, and praised monument of the ancient world.

-This part of the tour was unbelievable, mixing ultimate relaxation on board the cruise, international cuisine available at every meal, outstanding service from the staff, complemented by the most impressive, breathtaking, sightseeing from the deck of our ship.
-I do not have words to describe the magnificence of the temples, these humongous creations frozen in time for our delight.
+This part of the tour was unbelievable, with ultimate relaxation on the cruise, international cuisine available for every meal, outstanding service from the staff, and the most impressive, breathtaking, sights from the deck of our ship.
+I do not have the words to describe the magnificence of the temples, these humongous creations frozen in time for our delight.

-If your dream has been as mine, to visit one of the Ancient Wonders of the World, following the way of the Pharaohs, and contemplating the majesty of the ancient gods, then without a doubt Egypt is the place to indulge yourself.
+If your dream has been the same as mine, to visit one of the Ancient Wonders of the World, following the way of the Pharaohs, and contemplating the majesty of the ancient gods, then, without a doubt, Egypt is the place to indulge yourself.

 Language Spoken: Egyptian Arabic

 Climate: Egypt has a hot desert climate, generally dry.
 The temperatures are hot or very hot in summer days and warm or mild in winter days.
 The thin coastal strip at the north of Egypt has the most moderate temperatures, because of prevailing Mediterranean Sea winds.
 Most of Egypt’s rain falls during the winter months.